david-yu/vagrant-centos/README.md

 Sector size (logical/physical): 512 bytes / 512 bytes
 I/O size (minimum/optimal): 512 bytes / 512 bytes
 ```

+The disk will be located on /dev/sdb if you created and attached just a second disk, or /dev/sdc if you created and attached a third disk.
+Use this as your device when running through the Device Mapper config below.

 ### Configure Device Mapper